 There are three types of Fraxel laser, detailed below.

 Fraxel re:pair is the most aggressive of the Fraxel lasers, and creates the most dramatic results.
 Fraxel re:pair is an ablative CO2 laser, meaning it removes layers of the skin.
 The healing process following a Fraxel re:pair treatment generally takes around a week, as opposed to a few days following a less aggressive treatment; however, the results should be more dramatic and fewer sessions should be required.
 Fraxel re:pair could be an ideal treatment for severe signs of aging.

-The Fraxel DUAL laser is a non-ablative two-in-one erbium and thulium laser treatment.
+The Fraxel DUAL laser is a non-ablative 2-in-1 erbium and thulium laser treatment.
 Fraxel DUAL is less aggressive, and will require more sessions than Fraxel re:pair, but it also involves less downtime.
 Fraxel DUAL could be perfect for fine lines, age spots, sun damage, and acne scarring in certain individuals.
-Recovery time after a Fraxel DUAL treatment is usually just one or two days, and side effects are generally limited to a sunburn-like redness, although this will vary depending on the patient.
+Recovery time after a Fraxel DUAL treatment is usually just 1 or 2 days, and side effects are generally limited to a sunburn-like redness, although this will vary depending on the patient.

 Fraxel re:fine is a gentle, non-ablative laser good for prevention and maintenance.
 It is also used for treatment of extremely fine lines around the eyes and mouth.
 Fraxel re:fine is not meant as a primary procedure for reducing signs of aging, but is instead a gentle laser good for touch-ups and delicate works.